HendrickxJorn/Gobln.Pager.Blazor/README.md

 ## Frameworks

 * .Net Core 3.1 and higher
-* .Net Standard 2.1 and higher
+* .Net Core 2.1 and higher

 ## Page